 For general enquiries, contact email@example.com or just drop in to see what we have to offer.
 You will find us at 11-13 Chapel Street, Glossop, SK13 8AT.

-If you want to join, click here for a downloadable membership form.
+If you want to join, call in at the Club for a membership form.

 Any comments about the web site, please contact Jeremy Dale

 The Socialist Network of Clubs, Pubs, and People

 Glossop Labour Club participates in a network of Socialist Clubs, including the Red Shed (Wakefield), Clarion House (Pendle), Bolton Socialist Club, the Red and Geen Club (Milnsbridge), and Hebden Bridge Trades Club.
 Members of these Clubs meet quarterly.